fanlidublin/DaysInDublin/Daily_Proverb.md

 - Ask yourself, who do you want to be?
 Figure out for yourself what makes you happy, no matter how crazy it may sound to other people.
 Arnold Schwarzenegger

 - Too many people overvalue what they are not and undervalue what they are.
 Malcolm S. Forbes

+- Mistakes are the portals of discovery.
+James Joyce